 When Chiddingstone Castle is open, you could try its Victorian tearoom.

 Finally, you could have a pub lunch later, in Penshurst (one hours walk from Chiddingstone), at the Leicester Arms Hotel (tel 01892 870 551), which serves à la carte and bar meals until 2.30 pm weekdays, possibly later at weekends.

 The recommended tea place in Penshurst - when open - is the Fir Tree House Tea Rooms (tel 01892 870 382).
 In winter opening is limited to weekends only, and at other times of year, Wednesdays to Sundays, from 2.30 pm to 6 pm.

 A good alternative in the grounds of Penshurst Place is the Porcupine Pantry (tel 01892 870 307) open daily all year from 10.30 am to 5.00 pm.
 Entry free.

 For alcoholic refreshments in Penshurst, the Leicester Arms is open all afternoon, also for tea and coffee.

 For those wanting refreshmenst at walk-end in Leigh, your choice is limited.
-The Fleur-de-lis pub (tel 01732 832 235), a few minutes’ walk from the station, tends to close at 2-30 pm and not re-open until 6.00 pm.
+The Fleur-de-lis pub (tel 01732 832 235), a few minutes’ walk from the station, is open all afternoon on Friday, Saturday and Sunday, with food served until 2.30 pm, for a possible late lunch, but on other days of the weeek this pub closes at 2.30 pm, re-opening at 6.00 pm.
 However, just up the road and next door to the closed Bat and Ball pub is a Village Store which sells cold drinks, cakes and provisions.

 National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234